ATTPC/attpc_engine/docs/user_guide/detector/index.md

 Two important points are made about this equation.
 First, $z_{coord}$ is subtracted from $l$.
 This is because the coordinate system used has the AT-TPC window at $z=0$ and the micromegas at $z=l$ and time buckets are recorded with respect to the micromegas (electrons drift towards it).
 Second, the resulting time bucket has $m_{tb}$ added to it.
 This is due to the fact that the micromegas edge of the detector does not necessarily correspond to a time bucket of zero.
 A similar statement can be made for the window edge of the detector; it does not necessarily correspond to the maximum recordable time bucket.

-# Point cloud construction
+## Point cloud construction

-Each point in the point cloud has three pieces of information recorded: the pad it belongs to, how many electrons it contains, and its time bucket.
+A point cloud is an Nx3 matrix, where each row corresponds to a point containing the following information: sensing pad number, detection time in GET Time Buckets, and the number of electrons detected.
 Point cloud construction primarily deals with determining the first two from the calculated points in the nucleus' trajectory.
-There are two ways to construct a point cloud, and we start by describing the simple case of no transverse diffusion.
+There are two ways to create a point cloud, and we start by describing the simple case of no transverse diffusion.

 When the transverse diffusion is specified to be zero, point clouds are constructed from what we call "point transport" where the trajectory is projected onto the pad plane and the pad that each point hits is found from a lookup table.
 In this scheme, the electrons are not spread and hence the number of electrons that hit each pad is trivially the number of electrons at each point of the trajectory.